 How to avoid it: Be wary if you’re asked to wire any money upfront, especially if you’ve never met or signed a contract.
 Some scammers have actually gained access to homes, advertising and showing them at alluringly low prices, so don’t let your guard down just because the “agent” has walked you around a home.
 Finally (do we really have to say this?), if the person responding to your inquiry is out of the country, but asks you to wire any fees to someone, don’t do it.
 Read more about rental scams on the FTC’s website.

 We’ve thrown a lot of information at you with these ten types of real estate scams, but ultimately it comes down to staying vigilant, keeping yourself updated on the latest scam tactics (so you can know how to avoid them) and working with qualified lending professionals.
 The good news is that most real estate and lending professionals are trustworthy and have the expertise to help you meet your goals.
-In fact, AmeriSave has a knowledgeable and seasoned team of loan originators who are ready and available to help you successfully (and safely!) navigate the real estate process.
+In fact, AmeriSave has a knowledgeable and seasoned team of mortgage bankers who are ready and available to help you successfully (and safely!) navigate the real estate process.